chughtaimh/stopwatch/README.md

-# Simple Stopwatch App
+# Simple Stopwatch and Timer App

-This is a simple stopwatch application designed without unnecessary features.
-It provides a clean and straightforward interface for starting, stopping, and resetting the timer.
+This is a simple application that functions as both a stopwatch and a timer, designed without unnecessary features.
+It provides a clean and straightforward interface for starting, stopping, and resetting the time.
 The app is built with HTML, CSS, and JavaScript, and leverages Tailwind CSS for styling.

 ## Features

+- **Toggle Between Stopwatch and Timer:** Easily switch between stopwatch and timer modes.
 - **Start/Stop Timer:** Click the "START" button to begin timing, and the "STOP" button to halt the timer.
 - **Reset Timer:** Click the "RESET" button to set the timer back to 00:00:00.
+- **Set Timer:** Click on the timer display to set a specific time for the countdown.
 - **Keyboard Shortcuts:**
   - Press "1" or the spacebar to start/stop the timer.
   - Press "2" to reset the timer.